glazar01/lyric-pulse-sentiment-analysis/README.md

 # Lyric Pulse: Mapping Sentiments in Music Lyrics
-A Sentiment Analysis for song lyrics
+Testing sentiment analysis models using lyrics

 # Summary
 Music emotion recognition and recommendations today are changing the way people find and listen to their preferred musical tracks.
 Our task is to do a sentimental analysis (focusing on emotion detection) of different songs.